Rigidity results for $L^p$-operator algebras and applications: The Weyl groupoid of an Lp -operator algebra

-Realizable pairs as in the definition above will play the role of the normalizers used by Renault in \cite{Ren_Cartan_2008}.
+Realizable pairs as in the definition above will play the role of the normalizers used by Renault in \cite{Ren08Cartan}.
 Indeed, a pair $(a,b)$ replaces what in Renault's context would be a pair of the form $(a,a^*)$ where $a$ is a normalizer.
-In our setting, however, there are a number of difficulties arising from the fact that in general the elements in an admissible pair are not related at all.
+In our setting, however, there are a number of difficulties arising from the absence of a canonical involution on a general $L^p$-operator algebra.

-\begin{prop} Let $A$ be a unital $L^p$-operator algebra, and let $s=(a,b)$ and $t=(c,d)$ be admissible pairs in $A$. \begin{enumerate} \item[(a)] The inverse of $\alpha_s$ is realized by the reverse $s^\sharp=(b,a)$ of $s$. \item[(b)] The composition
+\begin{prp} Let $A$ be a unital $L^p$-operator algebra, and let $s=(a,b)$ and $t=(c,d)$ be admissible pairs in $A$. \begin{enumerate} \item[(a)] The inverse of $\alpha_s$ is realized by the \emph{reverse} of $s$, which is defined to be the admissible pair $s^\sharp=(b,a)$. \item[(b)] The product $st=(ac,db)$ realizes the composition

-is realized by the product $st=(ac,db)$. \item[(c)] For every $f\in C(X_A)$, the pair $s_f=(f,\overline{f})$ is admissible and $\alpha_{s_f}$ is the identity on $U_{s_f}$.
-In particular, the identity map on every open subset of $X_A$ is realizable. \end{enumerate} \end{prop} \begin{proof} Part (a) is immediate from the definition, so we check~(b).
+\item[(c)] For every $f\in C(X_A)$, the pair $s_f=(f,\overline{f})$ is admissible and $\alpha_{s_f}=\id_{U_{s_f}}$.
+In particular, the identity map on every open subset of $X_A$ is realizable. \end{enumerate} \end{prp} \begin{proof} Part (a) is immediate from the definition, so we check~(b).
 Condition~(1) in \autoref{df:Normalizer} is readily verified for the pair $(ac,db)$.
 Set

 which are open subsets of $X_A$.
 We claim that

 which is Condition~(2) in \autoref{df:Normalizer}.
 We prove the first equality, since the other one is obtained by considering the reverses of $s$ and $t$.
 Set $f=ba$, which is a strictly positive function on $U_s=\{x\in X_A\colon ba(x)>0\}$.
 Using condition~(3) of \autoref{df:Normalizer} for the pair $(c,d)$, we get